scottbw/analytics-udd/udd/student_course_membership.md

 Int

 ### Notes
-Where an average GCSE points score system or similar scheme is used, the institution should use a single consistent scheme across all its data.
-An example would be the Alps average GCSE scoring scheme.
+Where an average GCSE points score system or similar scheme is used, such as Attainment 8 or ALPS, the institution should use a single consistent scheme across all its data.

 ## COURSE_OUTCOME
 ### Description